Ipelcaztreortega/Portfolio/README.md

 </p>

 <p align="center">
-    For future changes, adding animations, adding responsivness to smaller window size, adding more sections with more projects or experience.
+    For future changes, adding more to my experience, updating  my project section, and working on adding google analytics.
 </p>